-Concurrent with the LIFE Offering, the Company issued an aggregate of2,317,171 Units on a non-brokered private placement basis at a price of US\$1.25 (\$1.66) per Unit for aggregate gross proceeds of US\$2,896 (\$3,926) (the "Concurrent Offering").
+Concurrent with the LIFE Offering, the Company issued an aggregate of 2,317,171 Units on a non-brokered private placement basis at a price of US\$1.25 (\$1.66) per Unit for aggregate gross proceeds of US\$2,896 (\$3,926) (the "Concurrent Offering").
 The Concurrent Offering was led and participated by insiders of the Company of 1,159,999 Units out of the total Concurrent offering Units.
-The Units offered under the Concurrent Offering were offered for sale to purchasers in all provinces and territories of Canada and jurisdictions outside Canada. pursuant to available prospectus exemptions other than for the LIFE Offering exemption.
+The Units offered under the Concurrent Offering were offered for sale to purchasers in all provinces and territories of Canada and jurisdictions outside Canada.